kjm0001/fx/README.md

 The keys of the JSON is the name of the option and arguments.
 The value of the JSON maps to the value of the option/argument.
 The value is an dictionary of the form:

   * __value:__ The value of the option/argument.
 The type corresponds to the specified type.
   * __user_set:__ A boolean value indicating if the option/argument was explicitly set by the user.
-True implies it was and False implies that is is falling back on some default value.
+True implies it was and False implies that it is falling back on some default value.

 __Example:__
 ```python3